saghul/aiouv/NOTES.rst

 ====================

-This is a non exhaustive list of things about how things were implemented like they were in uv.py
+This is a non exhaustive list of things about how things were implemented like they are in uv_events.py

 Wakeup
 ======